Biggest fines for gouging after Sandy imposed on NY fuel sellers

-NEW YORK The biggest fines to date for gas price gouging after Superstorm Sandy have been imposed on a gasoline wholesaler in New Paltz, New York and a gas station on New York's Long Island, New York Attorney General Eric Schneiderman announced on Wednesday.
+NEW YORK, July 24 The biggest fines to date for gas price gouging after Superstorm Sandy have been imposed on a gasoline wholesaler in New Paltz, New York and a gas station on New York's Long Island, New York Attorney General Eric Schneiderman announced on Wednesday.

 Wholesaler, CPD Energy Corp., has been ordered to pay a $50,000 penalty for charging excessive prices at six gas stations that it owns in Westchester, Putnam and Ulster counties, north of New York City, Schneiderman said in a statement.